-- 2.2.3 Yet, the above provisions are not the only obstacle to a sound licensing environment for wide access to copyright works.
+2.2.3 Yet, the above provisions are not the only obstacle to a sound licensing environment for wide access to copyright works.
 The proposed s 23(4)(d) of the Copyright Act would make it a criminal offence, punishable with imprisonment of ten years (or less), unreasonably not to accede to a licensing request.
 STM recommends deletion of this criminal offence as entirely disproportionate: the free exercise of a right of copyright by the rightsholder is not only part of South African legal tradition, but an international treaty obligation.
-Criminalising, in very general and subjective terms, the exercise of exclusive rights in certain cases, is counterproductive to the wide availability of works, as it would even put a chilling effect on licensing.
-STM urges the DTI to reconsider this provision in the light of the prevailing rights and freedoms of authors and publishers in South Africa. - 3.
-US-style fair use exception: a benign legislative concept in need of a successful transplant, or a burdensome transfer of power to the judiciary?
+Criminalising, in very general and subjective terms, the exercise of exclusive rights in certain cases, is counterproductive to the wide availability of works, as it may be more "reasonable" not to licence a work on request in cases where the rightsholder has decided not to issue any licences of his or her work, full stop.
+Thus, the provision would even put a chilling effect on licensing.
+STM urges the DTI to reconsider this provision in the light of the prevailing rights and freedoms of authors and publishers in South Africa.

+3. US-style fair use exception: a benign legislative concept in need of a successful transplant, or a burdensome transfer of power to the judiciary?